-Most angel investors operate in the pre-seed to seed to angel stage.
-While it can never be too early to approach angel investors, it might be a bit late when you’re approaching Series A.
+We operate in the pre-seed to the seed stage.
+While it can never be too early to approach us, it might be a bit late when you’re approaching Series A.

-However, we invest in companies that have 'paying' customers, our funds are not for prototype development or ideation..
+However, we typically invest in companies that have 'paying' customers or an MVP in place, our funds are not for prototype development or ideation.

 No. We can not predict the future of business, we can only understand indicative trends and models.
 However, our founders are the ones who are trailblazers of the future.
 We look to learn from our founders and their experiences.

 Of course our investments tend to hover around Software, Platforms, EdTech, HealthTech because of our mandate to fund frugal investments that work for a better India.
 However, that is not where our quest for learning ends.
 If you are creating a business that aims to solve Indian problems frugally, and differently- we would like to hear from you!.

 We like a wide moat created by way of using tech or a unique product/service as a critical component, with product development largely done and a strong business model

 We like companies that are gaining traction (current traction of at least 5-7 lacs) by using their finances frugally